Larpoux/tau_doc/pages/fs/examples/fs-multi_playback.md

 - The Pause/Resume feature.
 - The Display of the elapsed time

-The complete example source [is there](https://github.com/dooboolab/flutter_sound/blob/master/flutter_sound/example/lib/multi_playback/multi_playback.dart)
+The complete example source is there : [MultiPlaybacks](https://github.com/canardoux/flutter_sound/blob/master/flutter_sound/example/lib/multi_playback/multi_playback.dart)